 2.1 These conditions shall:

-(b) prevail over any inconsistent terms or conditions contained in, or referred to in, the Client’s purchase order, confirmation of order, or specification, or implied by law, trade custom, practice or course of dealing.
+(b) Prevail over any inconsistent terms or conditions contained in, or referred to in Client’s purchase order, confirmation of order, or specification, or implied by law, trade custom, practice or course of dealing

-2.2 No addition to, variation of, exclusion or attempted exclusion of any term of the Contract shall be binding on Climbing Trees unless in writing and signed by a duly authorised representative of Climbing Trees.
+2.2 No Addition to, variation of, exclusion or attempted exclusion of any term of the Contract shall be binging on Climbing Trees unless in writing and signed by a duly authorised representative of Climbing Trees.

 4.3 Climbing Trees shall appoint Climbing Trees’s Project Manager who shall have authority to contractually bind Climbing Trees on all matters relating to the Project.
-Climbing Trees shall use reasonable endeavours to ensure that the same person acts as Climbing Trees’s Project Manager throughout the Project, but may replace him from time to time where reasonably necessary in the interests of Climbing Trees’s business.
+Climbing Trees shall use reasonable endeavours to ensure that the same person acts as Climbing Trees’s Project Manager throughout the Project, but may be replaced from time to time where reasonably necessary in the interest of Climbing Trees’s business.

 5.1 The Client shall:

-a) ensure that they have provided Climbing Tress with a valid email address for correspondence and notify Climbing Trees any change in the status of this email address, and if this email address is no longer accepting email it is the responsibility of the client to inform Climbing Tress immediately;
+(a) Ensure that they have provided Climbing Trees with a valid email address for correspondence and notify Climbing Trees any change in the status of this email address, and if this email address is no longer accepting email it is the responsibility of the client to inform Climbing Trees immediately;

-e) be responsible (at its own cost) for preparing the relevant premises for the supply of the Services; and
+(e) Be responsible (as its own cost) for preparing the relevant premises for the supply of the Services; and

 5.3 The Client agrees and confirms with Climbing Trees that their website is not hosted on free web space using domain forwarding (either framed or otherwise) whilst using Climbing Trees SEO Services.

-b) is not obscene within the definition of the Obscene Publications Act 1959 or any other relevant provision or statute;
+(b) Is not obscene within the definition of the Obscene Publications Act 1959 or any other relevant provisions or status;

-c) is not in breach of any code or provision of statute or common law or otherwise in force from time to time in relation to Advertising of Goods or Services;
+(c) Is not in breach of any code or provisions of status or common law or otherwise in force from time to time in relation to Advertising of Goods or Services;

-e)is not in breach of the Defamation Act 1996 or any other relevant provision or statute; and
+(e) Is not in breach of the Defamation Act 1996 or any other relevant provision or statue; and

 5.7 The Client shall not, without the prior written consent of Climbing Trees, at any time from the date of the Contract to the expiry of twelve months after the completion of the Services, solicit or entice away from Climbing Trees or employ or attempt to employ any person who is, or has been, engaged as an employee or sub-contractor of Climbing Trees.